percona/percona-xtradb-cluster/doc/source/wsrep-provider-index.rst

    :dyn: No
    :default: 0

-This variable is used to specify total size of the page storage pages to keep for caching purposes.
+This variable is used to specify total size of the pages in storage to keep for caching purposes.
 If only page storage is enabled, one page is always present.

 .. variable:: gcache.mem_size